Configure Now

 Control systems are vital for adapting to different environments.
 Deep Trekker ROVs offer highly flexible control options, ensuring adaptability across diverse environments and applications.
 Operators can integrate custom configurations via the BRIDGE Box and choose between handheld controllers, intuitive tablet interfaces, control centers, and more.
 This versatile platform enables remote operation and advanced control, making it ideal for challenging scenarios such as offshore inspections, confined spaces, or hazardous areas.

 Positioning systems are integral to effective underwater navigation.
-Deep Trekker ROVs utilize tools like dead reckoning, USBL (Ultra-Short Baseline), and ROV GPS to deliver precise location tracking, even in dynamic conditions.
+Deep Trekker ROVs utilize tools like Dead Reckoning, USBL (Ultra-Short Baseline), and ROV GPS to deliver precise location tracking, even in dynamic conditions.
 The Mission Planner feature further enhances autonomy, allowing operators to pre-program navigation routes for surveys or inspections.
 For example, a shipyard can deploy a GPS-enabled ROV to efficiently map submerged infrastructure, reducing operational time and eliminating the risks associated with manual diving.

 These sophisticated control systems provide unmatched accuracy, efficiency, and ease of use, allowing professionals to undertake complex underwater missions with highly improved data acquisition.